 Thinking this way, we see that the general opinion about RAW is contrary to logic.
 The amateurs and beginners should use RAW extensively, and only those who know photography a lot could do everything directly in .jpg.
-RAW is for those who are not sure about how they want the finished image and prefer to leave the maximum possibilities for the digital laboratory.
+RAW is for those who are not sure about how they want the finished image and prefer to leave the maximum possibilities for post production.
 The .jpg is good for those who, looking at a scene, already have in mind exactly the final picture they want and can adjust the camera in order to render that image at first.

 What is a RAW file

 When shutter opens and light goes through the lens and makes a rain of photons on the digital sensor, what happens there is independent of all the adjustments you might have done in your camera.
 In that lapse of time everything that happens there is an affair between the light and the sensor alone, nothing more.
 Only afterwards we enter the territory of interpretations, manipulations, multiplications, interpolations… and that will make this mere count of photons, that have fallen into certain boxes of a thin mesh, constitute an image.

 The sensor is a grid, a matrix, where each cell will correspond to a pixel.
 For CMOS sensors, which equip most cameras, it is not possible to make each pixel distinguish and report relative intensities of the three colors of the RGB standard.
 Each cell is specialized in one of three colors.
 We then have a situation as illustrated in the diagram above.

 This is what the sensor actually records.
 It takes a minimum of light of a specific color for a cell to be able to read something.
 Below that minimum, it returns a zero count.
 There is a maximum of light from which the cell gets saturated and can no longer distinguish different quantities above that threshold.
 It becomes totally full.
 Between one extreme and another photography happens.